ywt9937ywt/Computer-Graphics/README.md

 Noise generator is a c# script coded in Unity for terrain generation

-Flat shader is a unity project using shaders for simple lighting models, like blinn phong.
+Unity shaders contains shaders for simple lighting models, like blinn phong and soft shadows.